timescale/docs/timescaledb/how-to-guides/troubleshoot-timescaledb.md

 ### View logs in Docker
-If you have TimescaleDB installed in a Docker container, you can view your logs via Docker, instead of looking in `/var/lib/logs` or `/var/logs`.
+If you have TimescaleDB installed in a Docker container, you can view your logs using Docker, instead of looking in `/var/lib/logs` or `/var/logs`.
 For more information, see the [Docker documentation on logs][docker-logs].

 ## Dump TimescaleDB meta data [](dump-meta-data)